 • Steering tenants to certain neighborhoods based on their race, color, national origin, or other protected classes

-• Advertising a property only in publications meant for one particular group of people
+• Advertising housing opportunities only in publications meant for one particular group of people

-• Charging higher security deposits or other fees based on someone’s protected class
+• Charging higher security deposits or rent based on someone’s protected class

 • Implementing policies that discriminate against families with children